How do I view the raw "access logs" and "error logs" for my Web site?

 - Click Statistics and Logs

-One way to get access to these files is to download them using an FTP program.
+If you would prefer, you can also use an FTP program to download these files.
 To do so, create an additional FTP account that has access to your "Web server logs directory", then connect to our server using that FTP account.

 Alternately, if you're installing your own statistics program as a CGI script on our server, the raw log files can be found in the "logs/web" directory of your home directory.